3VLINC/lemon-sync/README.md

 Opitonally set the IGNORE_PATTERNS and FILE_PATTERNS environment variables.

 ### Volumes
 Mount your local theme directory to /working_dir.
-Files in this folder will be sync'ed to the remote Lemon Stand store.
+Files in this folder will be synced to the remote Lemon Stand store.

 ## Example docker-compose.yaml